krassi/covid19-related/README.md

 This repository is designed to collect public CTI resources for use by incident responders.

-whitelist-domain.txt - list of domains which provides legitimate COVID-19 services and should be excluded from automatically generated blacklists.
+whitelist-domains.txt - list of domains which provides legitimate COVID-19 services and should be excluded from automatically generated blacklists.